-Welch Spring Trail is a 0.9 mile lightly trafficked out and back trail located near Salem, MO that features a river and is good for all skill levels.
+Welch Spring Trail is a 0.9 mile lightly trafficked out and back trail located near Salem, Missouri that features a river and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash